PDC Darts: Fallon Sherrock stays calm to blaze trail

 Very much looking forward to my game on the 27th congratulations @Fsherrock on yet another great performance— Chris Dobey (@Dobey10) December 21, 2019

-It was a performance that was remarkable for its controlled excellence as well as its headline-grabbing status.
+Saturday night's performance was remarkable for its controlled excellence as well as its headline-grabbing status.
 With all around her at Alexandra Palace going bonkers, and Suljovic losing his way, Sherrock was the coolest person in the building.

 The statistics barely do it justice.